camilog04/Differentiable-Zero-One-Loss-via-Hypersimplex-Projections/README.txt

     loss_fn := cross_entropy, hinge_loss, hypersimplex, MSE_multiclass
     dataset := CIFAR10, FashionMNIST

-3. To replicate the statistical tests run error_bars_statistical_tsts.ipynb
+3. To replicate the statistical tests run error_bars_statistical_tets.ipynb
 4. An illustration for the method can be found in SBAM_Illustration.ipynb